Area 3: The United States During the Civil War (1850s-1860s)

 Pvt.
 Hervey Johnson, of Hillsboro, Ohio, served with the 11th Ohio Cavalry in the mid-1860s at a string of small posts along the Sweetwater River from Independence Rock to South Pass, 100 miles to the west.
 During his three years in the Army, Johnson wrote about 100 letters home to his sisters and mother in Ohio.
 From various sources at the time he heard about the July 25, 1865, battle at Platte Bridge Station.
 He was not present at the fighting, but he heard about it shortly afterward.
 His letter expresses attitudes toward the Army and the tribes that may have been typical among soldiers of his time and place.

 George Bent was the son of Owl Woman of the Southern Cheyenne tribe and William Bent, one of the owners of Bent’s Fort, the trading post on the Arkansas River in what’s now southeastern Colorado.
 George Bent was raised around the fort, educated in Missouri, served briefly with Confederate forces early in the Civil War and returned to the plains in 1862.
-He was with the Southern Cheyenne on Sand Creek when they were attacked by ill-trained Colorado troops late in 1864 and at around Cheyenne and Arapaho people were slaughtered.
+He was with the Southern Cheyenne on Sand Creek when they were attacked by ill-trained Colorado troops late in 1864 and around 150 Cheyenne and Arapaho people were slaughtered.

 Bent then joined with his Cheyenne relatives to make war and was present at the attacks on Platte Bridge in July 1865.
 After 1900, he began speaking and corresponding with the white historian George Hyde, who eventually made a book out of Bent’s accounts.
 This excerpt from that book describes, from the Cheyenne point of view, the attack on Platte Bridge and the events leading up to it.